MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ms.topic: how-to
 ms.date: 02/12/2024
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn about Add sign up, sign in and sign out with email one-time passcode.
+#Customer intent: As a dev, devops, I want to learn about Add sign up with email one-time passcode.
 ---

-# Tutorial: Add sign up, sign in and sign out with email one-time passcode in Android
+# Tutorial: Add sign up with email one-time passcode in Android app

 This tutorial demonstrates how to sign up, sign in and sign out a user using email one-time passcode (OTP) in your native auth Android app.

 In this tutorial, you learn how to:

 - Sign up a user.
-- Sign in a user.
-- Sign out a user.

 ## Prerequisites